Art-Sells/Arells/Build-Notes.md

 - NFTs = Digital Art,
 - Seed Phrase = Vault Code
 - Connect Wallet = Connect Store,
 - Public Key = Address,
+- Creating on one new address (if we switch blockchains) automatically bridges all funds from one address to another… Users don’t have to manually change addresses.
+All polygon prices switch to USDC (auto)
 - Private Key = (Do Not Show and Allow Outbound USDC Transfers, only Withdrawals to Banks and Inbound Transfers [For Security purposes]).
 - Make API Key Private
 - Build with Circle Wallet As A Service?
 (USDC) ***Connects to bank account once and automatically converts USDC with purchacing***